racket/racket7/racket/src/cs/README.txt

 ---------

-The reimplementation on Chez Scheme is meant to export the same interface as the traditional Racket virtual machine (in "../racket").
+The reimplementation on Chez Scheme is meant to export the same interface as the traditional Racket virtual machine in "../racket": the macro expander and primitive modules such as `#%kernel` and `#%network`.

+The implementation is in layers.
+The immediate layer over Chez Scheme is called "Rumble", and it implements delimited continuations, structures, chaperones and imperaontors, engines (for threads), and similar base functionality.
+The Rumble layer is implemeneted in Chez Scheme.

-The most primitive pieces of the bridge are implemented in the "core.sls" library, which is implemented directly in Chez Scheme.
-The rest builds up in layers, each of which is implemented in Racket:
+The rest of the layers are implemented in Racket:

    thread
    io
    regexp
    expander
+   schemify

-Each of those layers is implemented in a sibling directory of this one.
+Each of those layers is implemented in a sibling directory of this one, except that "schemify" is a subdirectory of this one.
+Each layer is expanded (using "expander", of course) and then compiled to Chez Scheme (using "schemify") to implement Racket.

-Although the "thread" layer is implemented in Racket, in its fully expanded form it must not refer to any functionality of "io", "regexp", or "expander", while the expanded form of "io" must not refer to "regexp" or "expander" functionality, and so on.
+The fully expanded form of each layer must not refer to any functionality of previous layers.
+For example, the expander "thread" must not refer to functionality implemented by "io", "regexp", or "expander", while the expanded form of "io" must not refer to "regexp" or "expander" functionality.
 Each layer can use `racket/base` functionality, but beware that code from `racket/base` will be duplicated in each layer.

 The "io" layer relies on a shared library, rktio, to provide a uniform interface to OS resources.
-The rktio source is in a "rktio" sibling directory.
+The rktio source is in a "rktio" sibling directory to this one.

 Files in this directory:

  *.sls - Chez Scheme libraries that provide implementations of Racket
          primitives, building up to the Racket expander.
-The "core.sls" library is implemented directly in Chez Scheme.
+The "rumble.sls" library is implemented directly in Chez Scheme.
          For most other cases, a corresponding "compiled/*.scm" file contains the implementation extracted from from expanded and flattened Racket code.
 Each "*.sls" file is built to "*.so".

- core/*.ss - Part of "core.sls" (via `include`) to implement core data
+ rumble/*.ss - Parts of "rumble.sls" (via `include`) to implement data
-         structures, immutable hash tables, structs, etc.
+         structures, immutable hash tables, structs, delimited
+         continuations, engines, impersonators, etc.

  *.scm - a temporary compatibility layer to be `include`d into an
          ".sls" library.

- compiled/*.scm (generated) - A conversion from a ".rktl" file to be
-         `included`d into an ".sls" library.

  ../*/compiled/*.rktl (generated) - A Racket library (e.g., to
          implement regexps) that has been fully macro expanded and